maureen28/portfolio/README.md

-# RESORT
+# PORTFOLIO

 ## Description
-Resort is a website that helps its' users find the perfect getaway spot.
+Portfolio is a webpage that helps its' users get to know me.

 By:*Maureen Wairimu*